yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/perf_explain.md

 ## Synopsis

-The `EXPLAIN` command shows the execution plan for an statement.
+Use the `EXPLAIN` statement to show the execution plan for an statement.
 If the `ANALYZE` option is used, the statement will be executed, rather than just planned.
 In that case, execution information (rather than just the planner's estimates) is added to the `EXPLAIN` result.

 ## Syntax

 <ul class="nav nav-tabs nav-tabs-yb">
   <li >